BuiltBrokenModding/MFFS_Classic/README.md

 position offset, and utility modules.
 For example, the upgrade to shock attacks, kill monsters, remove blocks, and protect tiles.

-### Status

-Porting to Minecraft 1.19.x is underway.
-- Expect Bugs

-If you run into an issue / bug, please use the Issue Tracker found in this repository.
+Please report any bugs you find on our Issue Tracker found in this repository, or ask us in the discord if you're unsure.

 ### Contributing